 I fully realize this one is more advanced.
-Not everyone has the guts or conversation abilities to go out alone, then start chatting to people they don't know.
-However, if you're able to do it, it's one more way to get out of the house and get some human contact at a time when you may really need it.
+Not everyone has the guts or conversation ability to go out alone, then start chatting to people they don't know.
+However, if you're able to do it, it's one more way to get out of the house and get some human contact at a time when you really need it.

 I know, I know.
 Talking to someone online isn't the same as a face-to-face conversation, but it can scratch the same itch.
 I don't think it should be dismissed as a way to connect with others.
 Also, if your circumstances keep you from going out at the moment, talking to people online may be all you can do right now.
 Again, why write that option off?